whenbellstoll/AvianEngine/Contributing.md

 Also try to make commits that bring the engine from one stable state to another stable state.
 For example, if your first commit has a bug that you fixed in the second commit, try to merge them together before making your pull request (see ``git rebase -i`` and relevant help about rebasing or amending commits on the Internet).

-This [Git style guide](https://github.com/agis-/git-style-guide) has some good practices to have in mind.
+The agis [Git style guide](https://github.com/agis-/git-style-guide) has some good practices to have in mind.

+TODO: See our [PR Workflow](https://www.duckduckgo.com) documentation for further information.

 ### Format your commit messages with readability in mind